Basics of Solar Power Systems and How to Choose Panels, Inverters, and Batteries

 | Mono (monocrystalline) | Highest efficiency. | High cost. |

-High-end products currently, such as the brand I am using, LONGI, use mono cells and offer performance warranties of around 30 years.
-Most other brands also primarily use this technology; you can recognize it when the panel is black with a glossy surface.
-Besides that, there are many other aspects related to surface treatment, aluminum frame quality, heat dissipation, etc., which affect the durability of the panel.
-For these, the best approach is simply to pay attention to the seller’s warranty policy when choosing, so you do not have to worry too much about the underlying manufacturing technologies.
+High‑end products currently, such as the LONGI brand that I’m using, are mono panels with a performance warranty of around 30 years.
+Almost all other brands are also using this technology; if you notice a panel that’s black with a glossy surface, that’s it.
+There are also many issues related to surface finishing, aluminum frame quality, heat dissipation, etc., that affect panel durability.
+The best approach is simply to pay attention to the seller’s warranty policy when choosing, instead of worrying too much about all the manufacturing technologies behind it.

-Storage batteries come in many types and with many different output voltages – which should you choose?
+Storage batteries come in many types and output voltages – which should you choose?

 Storage batteries also come in many types.
-For me, daytime electricity usage is more significant, while at night, when it is cooler, I hardly ever turn on the air conditioner, so investing in a storage battery system is not yet necessary.
-Battery storage technology has not yet fully matured to be commercialized at a reasonable cost.
-At present, the best type is lithium batteries; people no longer use lead-acid batteries for storage like before.
+For me, daytime power consumption is what really matters; at night it’s cooler and I don’t use the air conditioner much, so investing in a storage battery system right now isn’t really necessary.
+Battery storage technology hasn’t yet matured enough to be commercially attractive at a reasonable cost.
+Currently, the best type is lithium; people no longer commonly use lead‑acid batteries for storage like in the past.

-You can also start with a "grass" solar power system to get familiar with things and keep your initial investment reasonable, including the panels.
-I have never tried this type of system because I feel it is somewhat "unsafe" for my household usage needs.
+You can also start with a “grass” solar system to get familiar with things at a moderate investment cost, including panels.
+I haven’t tried this type myself because it feels a bit “unsafe” for my family’s usage needs.

 Conclusion

-The field of solar energy requires a lot of knowledge because the market is very fragmented and prices are very diverse.
-From my experience, prices have now stabilized relatively well; investing in a 5–6 kWh system will cost around 35–40 million VND if you buy the components yourself and install them.
-It is fairly easy to install as long as you know a bit about electricity and how to use a drill.
+The topic of solar energy requires quite a bit of knowledge because the market is highly fragmented, and prices are very diverse.
+From my experience, prices are now relatively stable; investing in a 5–6kWh system will cost around 35–40 million VND if you buy the components yourself and do the installation.
+It’s fairly easy to install as long as you know a bit about electricity and how to use a drill.

-I hope this article provides enough basic information for everyone to start learning about this topic.
-If you have any questions, feel free to leave a comment so we can discuss further.
+I hope this article provides enough basic information for everyone to start exploring this topic.
+If you have any questions, feel free to comment so we can discuss further.